 I realize a lot of that is on gender because that’s what I have the most direct experience with, but I also try to elevate the voices of those who have more experience with race and income inequality.

 What are your opinions on having someone do Engineering and Product together on a large-scale project.
 What are some of the things that he/she should be wary about?

 This is definitely a warning zone… ESPECIALLY on large scale.
 You need to draw a hard line with “here’s the right solution for our user” and then “here’s the best technical solution” and “here’s the easiest/fastest solution” and then make the tradeoff.
 It’s important to think about the implications of those tradeoffs and actually write them out instead of just making a call.

-How does a PM know if he is doing things the wrong way (with respect to roadmap, execution and product iterations)?
-Are there any process one can follow/put in place to provide an early warning system when this happens and do course correction?
+How does a PM know if he is doing things the wrong way (with respect to roadmap, execution, and product iterations)?
+Is there any process one can follow/put in place to provide an early warning system when this happens and do course correction?

 I think the best thing here is to figure out…